As seen in:

 - Review the different types of leadership skills.

 - Read the job ad.
-Learn the leadership qualities and skills that matter to this job.
+Learn the leadership qualities that matter for this job.

-- Prove your leadership traits and skills with achievements from past jobs.
+- Prove your leadership skills with achievements from past jobs.

-- Add numbers to show you’ve got the characteristics of a leader.
-Use dollar figures, percents, hours saved, and numbers of people trained.
+- Add numbers to your leadership skills resume phrases to show you’ve got the characteristics of a leader.
+Use dollar figures, percentages, hours saved, and numbers of people trained.

-Are you still fuzzy on the qualities of a leader?
+Still ambiguous about effective leadership skills?
 Not sure how to prove leadership skills on a resume?
 Give us a shout in the comments!
-We’d be happy to reply.
+We’d be happy to help out.